Z3Prover/PerformanceTest/README.md

     * Parameters `GitHubOwner`, `GitHubZ3Repository`, `GitHubBinariesRepository`, `GitHubBinariesNightlyFolder`, `RegexExecutableFileName`, `RegexExecutableFileName_CommitGroup` define origin of the nightly build results and regular expression pattern for the built binary file name.
     * Parameters `ConnectionString`, `ConnectionStringSecretId`, `AADApplicationId`, `AADApplicationCertThumbprint`, `KeyVaultUrl` allow to connect to Azure Performance test infrastructure.
         * If the `ConnectionString` is not empty, it must contain both storage account and batch account connection strings.
 In this case, all other parameters of this group are ignored. **Configuration file having the connection string must not be publicly available.**
         * Otherwise, other parameters must be provided so the program could access the Azure Key Vault to take the specified connection string.
 The machine must have the appropriate certificate installed.
+See also [secrets](#secrets) for more information.

 1. Create Azure Batch Application package for `NightlyRunner`.